 Koestler also has these class and instance aspects in his holarchy model, under the name of fixed rules (class) and flexible strategies (instance).
 He associated them with the integrative and self-assertive behaviours rather than splitting them out into four distinct aspects of behaviour.

 These four aspects of behaviour give rise to the four quadrants, the top-left (outward-class), top-right (outward-instance), the bottom-right (inward-instance) and the bottom-left (inward-class).
 Following is a description in terms of organisational meaning of each of these quadrants.
-After introducing them in this general organisational way, we can then go into detail about a particular software pattern out of which these behavioural aspects and quadrants naturally emerge.

 Top-left: The unified ontology